 Choosing the wrong toothbrush

 Some people believe a nice hard, new toothbrush is best for teeth cleaning.
 This is not always the case.
-If you find your gums bleed you should revert to a softer bristled tooth brush which will be far kinder to your gums.
-If you are not sure what sort of toothbrush suits your teeth ask some advice from your dentist who will point you in the right direction.
+If you find your gums bleed you should revert to a softer bristled tooth brush.
+A softer brush will be far kinder to your gums.
+If you are not sure what sort of toothbrush suits your teeth ask some advice from your dentist.
+They will be able to point you in the right direction.

 Pregnancy and bleeding gums

 A few women going through the various stages of a pregnancy may find that their gums become swollen and unexpectedly bleed.
-This is referred to as pregnancy gingivitis and is known to take place due to changes in hormone activity experienced while pregnant, which affects the way the body responds to the bacteria that may cause gum disease.
+This is referred to as pregnancy gingivitis.
+It is known to take place due to changes in hormone activity experienced while pregnant.
+When pregnant, hormones affect the way the body responds to the bacteria that may cause gum disease.

 What you should do if your gums bleed